The Best Snorkeling Spots in the British Virgin Islands

 Cistern Point, Cooper Island

 Do you have a favorite place to snorkel in the British Virgin Islands?
 Please leave your suggestions in the comment section below.
-Are you considering a trip to the British Virgin Islands, check out Booking.com for the best prices on land accommodations.
+If you have any questions about Bareboating or Charter Yachting, please leave them in the comments section or send me an email at mytravelingtastes@gmail.com.